I am an engineer, a photographer, a writer, a traveler, a tech geek and a student of the human condition.

 Three questions I frequently I get are "Why Photography", "What are you trying to say" and "What do you do with your pictures.

 The answer to first question is easy, but multi-part.
 I have always wanted to express myself artistically, but I dance like a rusty robot, sing like a frog with a sore throat, and I can't even draw a stick figure.
 I have always enjoyed photography, beginning with shooting at the New York World's Fair in 1964/65 with an Instamatic 100 camera.
 But, why photography?
 The answer is "Photography provides me with tools that allow me to express myself artistically and creatively in a way that is understandable to other people, and in a way that I enjoy."

 The second question is, perhaps the hardest to answer.
 Even though I do have some themed projects (see the Photo Projects page of the website), typically, I shoot what I see in front of me.
 I do street/urban photography in cities.
 I do nature and landscape photography when I am in the countryside.
 I do travel photography when I am traveling.
 It is a real mixed bag, with a lot of overlap, that I think says "This is how I see the world around me."

 As to the third question, I really don't have a good answer.
 Obviously, I have this website, which I hope you are enjoying.
 I also post photos to social media, primarily Instagram and Facebook.
-I have participated in camera club competitions, hoping to get some helpful critique, but I haven't, so I have stepped back from that for now.
-I feel that I should be printing my work and try to get it into exhibits, but I have been slow to get started with that.
-So, at this time the answer is "I post to social media, and I'm trying to figure out the next step."
+In the past, I have participated in camera club competitions, hoping to get some helpful critique.
+After many years of competitions, I found that helpful critiques were few and far between, so I have stepped back from that for now.
+In the last year I have sold some of my work and have began to print more.
+I have had a couple of opportunities to exhibit my work, and I will try to get it into more exhibits in the future.
+So, at this time the answer is "I post to social media and print some images, while I figure out the next step."